MONICA-Project/GOST-tools/readme.md

                         example:
                          --get 15 -t Sensors --delete
                           15 16 -t Sensors --delete
-  --execute             execute a of commands, this command
+  --file                execute a of commands, this command
                         requires the absolute file path inside ""
                         example:
-                         --exec "absolute_filepath"
+                         --file "absolute_filepath"
-                         --exec "absolute_filepath_1" "absolute_filepath_2"
+                         --file "absolute_filepath_1" "absolute_filepath_2"

   --exit                exits from the program when you are in an interactive session